Introduction: Build Your Own Board Game

 Step 4: Make Your Pieces

 After your board has been finalized you need pieces to play your game.
-Like the board there are a variety of options available to getting pieces for your game.
+There are a varitey of ways to generate your pieces for your game.

 1) Use existing board game pieces or things from around the house.

 There is nothing wrong with using tools already available to you.
 Look to your existing board games or small items around your house to find the pieces of your game.
 My personal Favorite is discarded beer bottle tops

 2) 3-D designs and printing